Shopping Gen Less

 What do you give someone who has enough?
 Experiences like a massage or concert tickets, or help with cleaning or renovating, make great memories and are better for the environment.

 Make a syndicate of family, friends or neighbours to buy big items you can share – from a bread maker to tools, a trailer or even a car.
 Write up an agreement before you buy, so everyone’s clear on the rules for use, storage, repairs, insurance and disposal.

 What size is your footprint?

 The average New Zealander’s carbon footprint is around 8.6 tonnes a year.
 Three quarters of it is generated as we consume goods and services.
+The World Health Organisation calls for a target limit of approximately 2 tonnes per person per year.
 Find out how you’re doing – and what you could do better – with a carbon footprint calculator.

 Carbon questions to ask yourself